back

 Introduction

-The Model Context Protocol (MCP), introduced by Anthropic, is emerging as a key standard for integrating tools and resources into LLM-driven applications.
+The Model Context Protocol (MCP), introduced by Anthropic in November 2024, is emerging as a key standard for integrating tools and resources into LLM driven applications.
 Much like USB for hardware, MCP allows language models to connect seamlessly with external components.

-Following a client-server architecture, MCP enables communication and control across systems.
-This blog outlines MCP's architecture, explores security considerations, and shares practical security testing insights.
+Following a client server architecture, MCP enables communication and control across systems.
+This blog outlines MCP's architecture, explores security considerations including emerging attack vectors documented in 2024 and 2025 research, and shares practical security testing insights.

 MCP Architecture Components